 Let's focus on "content building" first.
 Create some in-depth guides aimed at your audience: what do they need, what do they want, what are their difficulties, what are their dreams?
 And then you can reach out to others and show them what outstanding content you have created on your site, and ask if they are interested in a guest post from you.

 We all know that link building is important, but knowing how to actually establish a backlink strategy is something else altogether.
-Elle Pollicott from Hallam Agency had a few best practices to share:
+Elle Pollicott from Hallam Agency had a few best practices to share about nofollow linking, anchor texts and a healthy looking profile:

 At Hallam, the link building strategies we create for our clients focuses on larger content campaigns, that are so interesting and engaging, websites actively want to link to them.
 In addition to that, we also focus on guest posting and link reclamation – which involves monitoring our clients’ brand names, service and products.